-- 10.The AFP Enterprise Agreement 2012-2016 and the AFP Executive Level Enterprise Agreement 2011 provides the terms and conditions for employment in the AFP.
-The AFP Enterprise Agreement is for the period 8 March 2012 to 8 March 2016 and the AFP Executive Level Enterprise Agreement is for the period 1 July 2011 to 1 July 2015.
-The subsequent AFP Executive Level Enterprise Agreement will be negotiated during the term of the Purchase Agreement. - 11.In accordance with clause 13.2 of the 2011-16 Arrangement, if the AFP Commissioner proposes to vary the terms and conditions of employment of AFP personnel in a way which might affect the manner and cost of providing police services to the ACT, the Commissioner shall, before altering those terms and conditions, consult with and advise the ACT Minister for Police and Emergency Services of the likely implications of the proposed alterations.
+- 10.The AFP Enterprise Agreement 2012-2016 and the AFP Executive Level Enterprise Agreement 2016-2019 provides the terms and conditions for employment in the AFP.
+The AFP Enterprise Agreement is for the period 8 March 2012 to 8 March 2016 and the AFP Executive Level Enterprise Agreement is for the period 9 February 2016 to 1 February 2019.
+The subsequent AFP Enterprise Agreement is under negotiation and will be finalised during the term of the Purchase Agreement. - 11.In accordance with clause 15.2 of the 2016 Arrangement, if the AFP Commissioner proposes to vary the terms and conditions of employment of AFP personnel in a way which might affect the manner and cost of providing police services to the ACT, the Commissioner shall, before altering those terms and conditions, consult with and advise the Police Minister of the likely implications of the proposed alterations.